In this guide

 Example

-Philip is a high earner and has a tapered annual allowance of £10,000.
+Philip is a high earner, living in England, and has a TAA of £10,000.
 Philip’s employer pays contributions totalling £65,000 in the tax year to his personal pension.
 This amount exceeds his annual allowance by £55,000.
-If Philip has no unused annual allowance to carry forward, there will be an annual allowance charge due on the excess, £55,000 x 45% = £24,750 (assuming the rest of UK income tax rates apply).
+If Philip has no unused annual allowance to carry forward, there will be an annual allowance charge due on the excess: £55,000 x 45% = £24,750.
 However, Philip can only require his pension scheme to pay the tax charge that arises on the £5,000 excess above the ‘standard’ annual allowance (£5,000 x 45% = £2,250).
 This means that Philip may have to pay the £22,500 balance from his other resources, unless his pension scheme agrees to pay this part of the tax charge on a voluntary basis.

-Pension schemes can allow access to the scheme pays facility where one or more of these conditions haven’t been met – known as the ‘voluntary basis’ – but are not required to do so.
+Pension schemes can allow access to the scheme pays facility where the conditions haven’t been met – known as the ‘voluntary basis’ – but are not required to do so.

 Any payment made by a scheme on a voluntary basis should be paid to the member’s normal self-assessment tax return deadline.
 The reason for this is that where a scheme has agreed to pay part or all of an annual allowance charge on a voluntary basis, the liability for the voluntary element of the tax charge remains with the member.
 This means that any request to use scheme pays on a voluntary basis must normally be submitted much earlier than when the statutory conditions have been met.